-IPCC’s median business-as-usual projection for warming by 2100 is about four degrees, which would expose half the world’s population to unprecedented heat stress and render the Planet partially uninhabitable.
+IPCC’s median business-as-usual projection for warming by 2100 is about four degrees.
+Such warming looks as the most probable scenario as of today.
+And this scenario is set to expose half the world’s population to an unprecedented heat stress and render the Planet partially uninhabitable.

 The statistics of horrors and most likely scenarios given the current economic model are very exhaustive, and I believe you know most of them if you read about it so far.

 It is much more interesting why we choose to do nothing about it.In line with scientific discoveries the world community has been aware and had enough proof of climate catastrophe as early as the 70’s of XX century.

 According to Nathaniel Rich in his New York Times article, 1979 to 1989 was the decisive decade when humankind first broadly understood the effects of climate change and the necessary actions to avoid the horrific consequences.
 Thinking of ourselves as rational economic agents, surely we must have taken immediate action in a timely manner.
 As time has shown Kyoto protocol was more of an imitation of action rather than a decisive stand.

 Why?
 Were we really so skeptical of scientific facts or so optimistic about the capacity of future generations to deal with the problem?